arcmantle/weave/packages/lit/lit-jsx/README.md

 ## 🚀 Features

-jsx-lit brings the familiar JSX syntax to the Lit ecosystem while maintaining the performance and capabilities that make Lit exceptional.
+lit-jsx brings the familiar JSX syntax to the Lit ecosystem while maintaining the performance and capabilities that make Lit exceptional.

 ```tsx
 // Write familiar JSX